-That is third exercise, the plank exercise, that can be done from the forearms or it can be done from the hands.
+The plank exercise can be done from the forearms, or it can be done from the hands.

-It is very similar to the plank that people are not adjusting the straps to the right length so they might end up being too low or too high and that is affecting things.
+Like the plank, people are not adjusting the straps to the right length so that they might be too low or too high.

 Suspension Training Push Up (Too Low)

-A lot of times, people make them too short that place them in an angle which is putting too much stress and strain on the shoulder and on the collar bone joint.
+Often people make them too short, which places them at an angle, putting too much stress and strain on the shoulder and the collar bone joint.

 Suspension Training Push Up (Arching the Back)

-The second is that unnecessary arching of the back dropping the hips.
-They will drop those hips which will bring too much arching in the low back.
+The second is the excessive arching of the back and dropping of the hips.
+They will drop those hips, bringing too much arch in the low back.

-You want to stay strong in that core, bring the hips up, and then coming back down.
+You want to stay strong in that core, bring the hips up, and then come back down.

 Suspension Training Push Up (Correct Position)

 You want to be in a good plank position.
-You want to make sure that the suspension trainer is at a good length to allow you to be paralleled to the floor.
+You want to ensure that the suspension trainer is at a good length to allow you to be parallel to the floor.

 There you go!
-When you are going through those 4 really common suspension training exercises, make sure you are making those modifications so that you are getting the benefit from the exercise and not setting yourself up for injury or pain.
+When going through those four common suspension training exercises, make sure you are making those modifications to benefit from the exercise and not setting yourself up for injury or pain.

 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain there is a good chance that I have a video, an interview, or an article to help you overcome your pain.
+Enter your injury or pain in the search bar.
+There is a good chance that I have a video, an interview, or an article to help you overcome your pain.

-Secondly, if you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about how to overcome injury and pain.
+Second, if you watch this on YouTube, head above and hit “Subscribe.”
+Every couple of days, you will receive a video like this where I talk about how to overcome injury and pain.

-Thirdly, head down below and hit “Like” and leave me a question or comment.
+Third, head down below hit “Like,” and leave me a question or comment.